Academic Standing Policy

 There are three ways that a student can be permanently withdrawn from Michener:

-- Students who are unsuccessful in 50% or more of their courses/program in any semester of their studies
+- Students who are unsuccessful in 50% or more of their courses/program in any semester of their studies; or

 - Failing to meet the conditions set out in Learning Plan II for non-academic violations.

-Students permanently withdrawn from a program at Michener are not eligible to apply for readmission to any program at The Michener Institute.
+Students permanently withdrawn from a program at Michener are normally not eligible to apply for readmission to any program at Michener but may with the support of their current program’s Academic Chair be considered for admission.

-All decisions associated with the establishment or changing of Academic Standing can be appealed.
+All decisions associated with the establishment or changing of Academic Standing may be appealed.
+However, decisions of the Appeal Chair or an Appeals Review Panel are final and binding on all parties.

 - Academic and Non-Academic Appeal Policy